RUB-Bioinf/VesselExpress/README.md

       or via `docker pull philippasp/vesselexpress` for the web version.
    2. or build the Docker image \
       by calling `docker build -t vesselexpress_cli .` from the VesselExpress directory for the command-line version\
-      or by calling `docker build -f ./Webinterface/Dockerfile -t vesselexpress .` for the web version.
+      or by calling `docker build -f ./Webinterface/Dockerfile -t vesselexpress .` for the Browser-Baesd User Inface version.
 4. Run the command-line version via `docker run -v path-to-data-and-config:/home/user/VesselExpress/data philippasp/vesselexpress_cli` if you've pulled the image from DockerHub or via `docker run -v path-to-data-and-config:/home/user/VesselExpress/data vesselexpress_cli` if you've manually built the image as described above.